lilbitner/workoutapp_backend-/README.md

 What is Euphoria?

 A full stack web application to consolidate exercise aspirations, with personally developed workouts created based on one's goals and local weather forecast.
+It utilizes extensive custom controller methods and token-based authorization.

 Technologies featured:
 1. Ruby on Rails